 - Number of bedrooms and bathrooms

 Making the offer

 Once you find a house, you'll want to make an offer.
 Most home sale offers and counteroffers are made through an intermediary, such as a real estate agent.
 All terms and conditions of the offer, no matter how minute, should be put in writing to avoid future problems.
 Typically, your attorney or real estate agent will prepare an offer to purchase for you to sign.
-You'll also include a nominal down payment, such as $500.
+You'll also include a nominal deposit, such as $500.
 If the seller accepts the offer to purchase, he or she will sign the contract, which will then become a binding agreement between you and the seller.
 For this reason, it's a good idea to have your attorney review any offer to purchase before you sign.